Frequently Asked Questions

 Regional Competition Rules

 Supervision must be provided to ensure the legitimacy of results.
-MCEE is available to help with virtual proctoring if needed & will proctor in-person competitions.
+MCEE is available to help with virtual proctoring if needed.

-Team members must be separated during the competition.
+Team members must be separated during the competition; tests are taken individually.

 During the competition, students are allowed a blank piece of paper and a pen or pencil.